 To make the world a brighter place we all need to work together.
-Our approach to sustainability is therefore driven by DSM’s overall corporate strategy - which is underpinned by five key United Nations Sustainable Development Goals (SDGs).
+Our approach to sustainability is therefore driven by DSM’s overall corporate strategy - which is underpinned by four key United Nations Sustainable Development Goals (SDGs).

 We improve nutrition for those that most need it – at the base of the economic pyramid - through fortified foods and micronutrients, delivered through our Nutrition Improvement and Africa Improved Foods initiatives– as well as long-standing partnerships with the World Food Programme and the independent nutrition think-tank, Sight and Life.